DavidWaumsley/NoScriptShow/content/blog/2024/learn1.md

 ### Looking at the code

-The rest of the video looks and the code used and how it is influenced by Rachel Andrew's talk covered in Episode 3 of the podcast.
+The rest of the video looks and the code used and how it is influenced by Rachel Andrew's talk covered in Episode 3 of the chat.

 *   Flow layout
 *   Use of CSS Flex, Grid Subgrid